Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the Radeon R9 M265X should theoretically be quite a bit better than the GeForce GTS 450 overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically, the Radeon R9 M265X should be a lot faster than the GeForce GTS 450 overall. (explain)

-Texel RateThe GeForce GTS 450 should be a little bit (about 9%) better at AF than the Radeon R9 M265X. (explain)
+Texel RateThe GeForce GTS 450 should be a little bit (about 9%) better at anisotropic filtering than the Radeon R9 M265X. (explain)

-Pixel RateThe GeForce GTS 450 is much (approximately 36%) better at anti-aliasing than the Radeon R9 M265X, and also will be capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTS 450 is quite a bit (about 36%) more effective at anti-aliasing than the Radeon R9 M265X, and also capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison